 How to Conduct Targeted Skills Assessments

-Finding the perfect candidate requires a thoughtful approach in your hiring.
+Finding the perfect candidate requires a thoughtful approach in your hiring process.
 Consider the following steps for adding pre-employment assessments to your process.

 Think about the position you need to fill.
 Review the job description closely and extract the half dozen or so most important skills a worker must possess—these are what you need to test.
 Using the testing options listed above, assess candidates by tailoring the tests and your questions to the specific skills necessary to perform the job successfully.

-For an administrative position, you may need to test typing skills.
+For an administrative position, you may need to test typing skills or word processing skills.
 There are many online tests you can use to gauge accuracy and time, giving nearly instantaneous results.
 For an IT position, however, you may need to test on more intricate computer systems and languages.
 This could require a specialized test that you build yourself and grade manually.

-I recommend the combo approach, which includes at least one pre-employment assessment test plus an interview.
+We recommend a combination of at least one pre-employment assessment test plus an interview.
 This helps you evaluate candidates from different angles and can eliminate any who may have been able to cheat their way through the test.

 If you’re crafting your own test, keep it to about 10 questions.
 This doesn’t overwhelm the candidate and won’t take you too long to review.
 Vary the questions by having some text responses, multiple choice questions, and analytical questions.
-We also recommend giving a time limit but making it reasonable, so you can get the best results possible.
+We also recommend giving a time limit—but make it reasonable to ensure that you get the best results possible.

 Compliance Note: When building your own skills test, do not ask questions unrelated to the skills necessary for the job (e.g., age, gender, religion, and nationality).